JarkkoPar/Utility_AI_GDExtension/tutorial/Using_the_AIPerformanceMonitor.md

 It doesn't matter where in the `_ready()` method the `initialize_performance_counters()` is called or where in the `_physics_process()` method the `update_performance_counters()` is called.
 What is important is that the initialization method is called once when your application is starting and the update method only once during each physics frame.

-## Available monitors
+## Enabling the monitors

-The AIPerformanceMonitor-singleton has the following measures available:

- * AI Agent evaluate options time usec
- * Behaviour Tree tick time usec
- * State Tree tick time usec

-You can enable them through the Debugger-menu as follows:
+You can enable the monitors through the Debugger-menu as follows:

  1. Click on the Debugger-menu at the bottom of the Godot Engine editor.